 Do you believe in the paranormal?
-This week, we compiled a list of the eeriest haunted hotels, theatres, venues, and the like to keep you up at night.
-We've even included 15 real ghost stories from readers to give you a frightfully good scare.
+This week, we compiled a list of the most haunted hotels, theaters, venues, and the like to keep you up at night.
+We've even included 15 real ghost stories from our readers to give you a frightfully good scare.
 Read on if you dare...

 Most Haunted Hotels to Visit

-Room 217 is perhaps the most famed spot at the hotel.
-This is where King spent the night, had a terrifying nightmare, and got the inspiration for his 1977 bestseller.
-This room is also thought to be haunted by Elizabeth Wilson, the hotel’s head housekeeper.
+Room 217 is perhaps the most famed spot at the Stanely Hotel.
+This is where Steven King spent the night, had a terrifying nightmare, and got the inspiration for his 1977 bestseller.
+This room is also said to be haunted by Elizabeth Wilson, the hotel’s head housekeeper.

 The story goes that in 1949, a liquor salesman killed himself in this room by mixing whisky with barbiturates.
 Guests have reported smelling whisky and hearing crazed laughter in this room.
 So many guests complained that the room was eventually converted into a storage closet.